 For this reason, it’s highly recommended to visit a doctor’s office or Pasadena urgent care clinic for testing in-person.
 We do everything we can to help you feel comfortable, and every test is handled with utmost professionalism.

-There are several different types of STD testing, depending on your situation, and which diseases are being tested for.
-Here are some of the most common types of tests, and how accurate they tend to be.
+There are several different types of STD testing services in Pasadena, depending on your situation and the diseases being tested for.
+Here are some of the most common types of std tests and how accurate they tend to be.

 Blood tests are one of the most common options because antibodies and antigens caused by diseases tend to hang around in our blood for a long time.
 Blood tests are especially effective for diagnosing syphilis, genital herpes, HIV, and all types of hepatitis.
 When conducted properly by a professional in a sterile medical environment, these tests are extremely accurate and are most typically recommended for people who are concerned about having contracted an STD.